1. Who can participate?

 7. my thesis is about 50 pages. what should i do?

-Only papers that are comprised into an article with a maximum of 4 pages will be accepted.
-This means you will have to 'summarise' your paper into 4 pages.
-The reason behind this is that your paper, once accepted, will be published in the conference proceedings together with the approx. 60 best undergraduate papers of the Netherlands and Flanders.
-Also, our review committee will thoroughly review all papers (each paper being read by at least two review committee members) as is the custom in the academic world.
+Only papers that are comprised into an article with 3-4 pages will be accepted.
+This means you will have to 'summarise' your paper into 3-4 pages.
+The reason behind this is that your paper will be thoroughly read by at least two Review Committee members, as is custom in the academic world.
 This way, your paper will be reviewed in the most honest and thorough way.
-The consequence is, that the number of pages must be limited to 4.
+The consequence is, that the number of pages must be limited to 3-4 to lessen the workload of the Review Committe.

 8. i am a master's student. can i still participate in the src?

 Yes, you can still participate by writing a paper about your bachelor's research.
-It is required, however, that the research is a part of your bachelor's degree at a Dutch or Flemish university (of applied sciences)and it cannot be any older than two years.
-Most of the students we see at the conference have already begun their Master's programme.
+It is required, however, that the research is a part of your bachelor's degree at a Dutch or Flemish university (of applied sciences) and it may not be any older than two years.
+Most of the students we see at the conference have already started their master's programme.
 We even receive students who are studying abroad, and who travel all the way to the conference to present their bachelor's research!

 9. i am not a student, but i want to visit the conference. is that allowed?